lancedb/lancedb/README.md

 * Production-scale vector search with no servers to manage.

+* Optimized for multi-modal data (text, images, videos, point clouds and more).

+* Native Python and Javascript/Typescript support (coming soon).

 * Combine attribute-based information with vectors and store them as a single source-of-truth.

 * Zero-copy, automatic versioning, manage versions of your data without needing extra infrastructure.